 Office of the Superintendent of Financial Institutions

-As members of a sector critical to the Canadian economy, federally regulated financial institutions (FRFIs) must address technology and cyber security incidents in a timely and effective manner.
-A FRFI’s policies and procedures for dealing with such incidents relating to their operations should include timely notification of OSFI.
+As members of a sector critical to the Canadian economy, FRFIs have a responsibility to address technology and cyber security incidents in a timely and effective manner.
+FRFIs are required to provide timely notification to OSFI when incidents relating to their operations occur.
+This requirement should be reflected in FRFIs' policies and procedures for dealing with technology and cyber security incidents.

-The reporting of incidents can help to identify areas where a FRFI or the industry at large can take steps to proactively prevent such incidents or to improve their resiliency in cases where an incident has occurred.
+Incident reporting can help identify areas where FRFIs or the industry at large can take steps to proactively prevent such incidents or improve their resiliency after an incident has occurred.

-For the purpose of this Advisory, a technology or cyber security incident is defined to have the potential to, or has been assessed to, materially impact the normal operations of a FRFI, including confidentiality, integrity or availability of its systems and information.
+For the purpose of this Advisory, a technology or cyber security incident is defined as an incident that has an impact, or the potential to have an impact on the operations of a FRFI, including its confidentiality, integrity or the availability of its systems and information.

-FRFIs should define incident materiality in their incident management framework.
-When in doubt about incident materiality, FRFIs should consult their Lead Supervisor.
+FRFIs should define priority and severity levels within in their incident management framework.
+When in doubt about whether to report an incident, FRFIs should consult their Lead Supervisor.

-OSFI expects FRFIs to provide regular updates (e.g. daily) as new information becomes available, and until all material details about the incident have been provided.
+OSFI expects FRFIs to provide regular updates (e.g., daily) as new information becomes available, and until all details about the incident have been provided.

-Depending on the severity, impact and velocity of the incident, the Lead Supervisor may request that a FRFI change the method and frequency of subsequent updates.
+Depending on the severity, impact and velocity of the incident, OSFI may request that a FRFI change the method and frequency of subsequent updates.

-The following table provides some examples of reportable incidents, but should not be considered an exhaustive list.
+The following table provides some examples of the types of reportable incidents but should not be considered an exhaustive list.

 High volume and velocity of attempts